 GEORGINA PALMER

-Georgina Palmer is a New Zealand composer, currently in her final year of Honours study at the Melbourne Conservatorium of Music.
-Her notable career highlights to date include winning the 2020 SOUNZ NZCF Choral Composition Competition, winning the 2022 Audrey Reid Orchestra Composition Prize, having a work performed by the National Youth Brass Band of NZ, having a work performed in the Celebrating Global Harmony Through Music concert at Carnegie Hall in December 2022, and (more recently) winning the 2024 RSCM Harold Smart Composition Prize.
-She was the Emerging Composer for the 2023 At The World's Edge Classical Music Festival in Queenstown, NZ, and was a recent participant in the 2025 Vienna Contemporary Composers' Festival.
+Georgina Palmer (b.
+2002) is an emerging composer and arts practitioner from Aotearoa New Zealand, and is now based in Melbourne, Australia.
+Her notable composition highlights to date include winning the 2020 NZCF/SOUNZ Big Sing Choral Composition Competition, winning the 2022 Audrey Reid Orchestra Composition Prize, having a work performed by the 2022 National Youth Brass Band of NZ, having a work performed in the 2022 Celebrating Global Harmony Through Music concert at Carnegie Hall (NYC), winning the 2024 RSCM Harold Smart Composition Prize, and being selected as a finalist for both the Todd Young Composer Awards (NZ) and the prestigious County Hall Arts Peace Symphony Concours (UK) in 2025.
+She was the Emerging Composer for the 2023 At The World's Edge Classical Music Festival in Queenstown, NZ, and participated in the 2025 Vienna Contemporary Composers' Festival, and continues to intertwine her composition practice with her passion for dance, film, and other creative mediums.
 Scroll down to read her full biography.

-She began piano lessons in 2008 at the age of six and started composing small piano works shortly thereafter (performing the first of these in a local performing arts competition at the age of seven).
-Her involvement with music continued throughout school; after beginning violin and percussion tuition in 2016, she became involved with a variety of school music ensembles, including choirs, jazz bands, rock bands and multiple award-winning chamber music groups.
-Georgina credits her final two years of schooling – at Nelson College for Girls – as the most significant to her musical development; whilst there Georgina won the SOUNZ Big Sing Choral Composition Competition with her work A Music Everywhere, which has since been performed and broadcasted several times around Aotearoa.
-A Music Everywhere was part of a portfolio of three works that Georgina submitted for the NZQA Scholarship Music awards in late 2020; she received an Outstanding result – the highest possible mark nationwide.
-She also attained Distinction for her ATCL Diploma on Piano the following year.
+Shortly after commencing piano lessons in 2008, Georgina began composing small piano works, several of which she then performed in her annual local Performing Arts Competitions (from the age of seven).
+She commenced violin and percussion studies in 2016 to learn about composing idiomatically for a wider range of orchestral instruments; this led to her being involved in a variety of ensembles at secondary school, including choirs, jazz bands, rock bands and multiple award-winning chamber music groups.
+Georgina credits her final two years of schooling – at Nelson College for Girls – as the most significant to her childhood musical development; whilst there, she won the 2020 NZCF/SOUNZ Big Sing Choral Composition Competition with her work A Music Everywhere, which has since been frequently performed/broadcast across Aotearoa and beyond.
+A Music Everywhere was part of a portfolio of three works that Georgina submitted for the NZQA Scholarship Music awards in late 2020 (the other two being A Grand Adventure and Briony); she received an Outstanding result for her portfolio – the highest possible mark nationwide.
+She also attained Distinction in her ATCL Performance Diploma on Piano the following year.

 .jpg)